 The revision number for this data version of the file.
 When first created this will be 1, and it will increment on subsequent revisions.

 info: city: Cape Town dates: - 2011-01-02 - 2011-01-03 - 2011-01-04 - 2011-01-05 - 2011-01-06 gender: male match_type: Test outcome: by: runs: 6 winner: Chennai Super Kings supersubs: South Africa: A Name teams: - South Africa - India toss: decision: field winner: India umpires: - IJ Gould - SJA Taufel venue: Newlands

 The balls of any bowl-out.
 This will contain 1 entry (an associative array) for each ball bowled in the bowl-out, with the entries bowler, and outcome.

 This is the bowler who bowled the ball in the bowl-out.

 This is the outcome of the bowl-out ball, either hit, or miss.

 The city in which the game took place.

 The competition the match was part of.
-At the moment this value, if provided, will be always be IPL, or Big Bash League, however these should not be regarded as the only possible options.
+At the moment this value, if provided, will be always be IPL, Big Bash League, NatWest T20 Blast or Pakistan Super League, however these should not be regarded as the only possible options.